haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 <br>

-In HADDOCK we are dealing with potentially incomplete binding sites by defining surface neighbors as `passive` residues.
+In HADDOCK, we are dealing with potentially incomplete binding sites by defining surface neighbors as `passive` residues.
-These are added to the definition of the interface but will not lead to any energetic penalty if they are not part of the binding site in the final models, while the residues defined as `active` (typically the identified or predicted binding site residues) will.
+These passive residues are added in the definition of the interface but do not incur any energetic penalty if they are not part of the binding site in the final models.
+In contrast, residues defined as active (typically the identified or predicted binding site residues) will incur an energetic penalty.
 When using the HADDOCK2.x webserver, `passive` residues will be automatically defined.
-Here since we are using a local version, we need to define those manually.
+Here, since we are using a local version, we need to define those manually.

 This can easily be done using a haddock3 command line tool in the following way: